godbayd/ouro/src/README.md

 Ouro is a library that assists in creating snake game applications.The Business logic is handled in a set of exposed methods that allows for users to bring in behaviors as needed without needing to get too mired in the details.

+## Main
+**instance:** `new Ouro(xCount, yCount, speed)`
+* **params**
+    * xCount: string
+        * defines the number of columns in the grid
+    * yCount: string
+        * defines the number of rows in the grid
+    * speed: number(optional)
+        * If game loop is being used, speed defines the number of miliseconds per frame

 ## Exposed Methods

+* **gameLoop():** Creates an interval and accepts a callback thats first and only parameter will have in it the state, current to each interval.
+Note that the interval is held within the main object internally, so the running state is in effect and accessibly outside of the callback.

 * **`step()`:** Probably the most crucial of the methods. `step()` takes in the current state of the grid and updates the snake and snake body, based on the current direction property(set by the method: `setDirection()`).
 This would normally be used within a game loop and aids in moving the snake - step by step - in an animation.